Story of Ted Weisgal and Leisure Learning Unlimited

 in charge.
 I cannot imagine a more unstable partnership

-than him and Donna Gordon, especially if Ted was second in
+than him and Deborah, especially if Ted was second in

 command.
 This is not meant as criticism to Ted, but it is